The main objective of the Sri Sathya Sai Organization ... is to help humanity recognize its inherent divinity.

 Practice English and Rebuild Lives: Seattle, WA

-SSSIO members of Seattle, WA, partnered with Volunteers of America to launch PEARL, a program helping Ukrainian refugees gain independence through teachinh them conversational English.
-Following a successful pilot, volunteers conducted 240 virtual classes focusing on practical scenarios like grocery shopping and banking.
-By providing a supportive environment, the program empowered students to overcome communication barriers, fostering confidence, connection, and hope necessary for their new lives.
+SSSIO members of Seattle, WA, partnered with Volunteers of America to launch PEARL, a program to teach Ukrainian refugees conversational English.
+Volunteers provided 240 virtual classes on speaking English in everyday scenarios like grocery shopping and banking.
+By providing a supportive environment, they empowered students to overcome communication barriers, fostered confidence, connection, and hope for their new lives.

 May 17, 2026